PRECIOUS-Gold price surges to highest level since June as share prices slide

 * Gold ETF holders add to physical position -SPDR

-* Speculators boost bullish bet in COMEX gold to 3-month top (Adds milestones to paragraph 1, updates prices; adds comment, second byline, NEW YORK dateline)
+* Speculators boost bullish bet in COMEX gold to 3-month top (Adds comment, details, updates prices)

-NEW YORK/LONDON, Feb 8 (Reuters) - The price of gold jumped 2 percent to a 7-1/2-month high on Monday, briefly nudging above the psychological level of $1,200 an ounce, as sliding stock markets and worries over global economic growth prompted investors to seek safety.
+LONDON, Feb 8 (Reuters) - The price of gold jumped more than 2 percent on Monday to touch its highest level since June, extending last week’s sharp gains, as sliding stock markets and worries over global economic growth prompted investors to seek safety in hard assets.

-Stock indexes worldwide tumbled on persisting fears of a global economic slowdown, while benchmark 10-year Treasury yields hit their lowest in a year on demand for assets deemed less risky, such as bullion.

-Also adding to the positive sentiment was continued strong inflows into gold-backed exchange-traded funds (ETF).
-On Friday, SPDR Gold Trust, the world’s largest gold-backed ETF, said its holdings rose 0.7 percent to 698.46 tonnes.

-“We are seeing non-stop buying from the investment community and little selling of note,” one trader said, adding that ETFs and other investment funds were moving into gold as a safe haven.
+“We are seeing non-stop buying from the investment community and little selling of note,” one trader said, adding that exchange-traded funds and other investment funds were moving into gold as a safe haven.

+U.S. share prices fell more than 1 percent and European stocks hit a 16-month low as weakening oil prices and concerns about a global economic slowdown unnerved investors.

 Traders said gold’s 5 percent gain last week, its biggest weekly rise since July 2013, had also made many investors more convinced that the metal’s rally since the start of this year was sustainable.